m-hynek/discord-rustplus/readme.md

 #### Some planned features

-- teamchat sync
+- teamchat sync (only sending is implemented)
-- !group: add switch grouping and toggle groups by !group enable|disable name (!group disable turrets)
 - search and sorting of inventories for !status
 - !shops to see all player listings
 - allow toggling switches in intervals, with delay or toggle for X minutes